bnoi/MAARS/README.md

 - `update-libs.sh` : use Maven to build MAARS and copy all dependencies to `jars/`.
 It allows "basic users" to copy the required .jar file to a standard Micro-Manager installation.

+- `install.sh` : Use to install MAARS plugin and its dependencies to Micro-Manager installation.

 ## License

 [BSD License](LICENSE).